SimoneAncona/xparse/README.md

 #### Spaces in Rule Expression Language

 If not specified, spaces can be evaluated as constant terminal or ignored.
-Let's see the difference
+Let's see the difference:
 ```
 "hello world<letter{4}> <number{6}>"
       ┃                ┃